Overview of Fertilisers

 The Rising Population

 The global population is currently rising at approximately 75 million every year.
-By 2050 almost 9.3 billion people are expected to inhabit the earth.
-Food production will have to increase by almost 50% to satisfy food requirements by 2050.
+By 2050, food production will have to increase by almost 50% to satisfy food requirements.
 To meet this demand, farmers increasingly need to apply more fertilisers to keep pace.

 Changing Dietary Preferences

 In the context of global development, rising incomes and increased urbanisation means changing dietary preferences.
-People with rising incomes want to feed their families better diets with high quality fruits and vegetables and protein from meat.
+People with rising incomes want to feed their families better diets with high quality fruits and vegetables.

 Reduction in Arable Land